span18/Chrome-unboxed/README.md

 -Git

-I decided to work on the master branch since I was the only one involved in this porject.
+I decided to work on the master branch since I was the only one involved in this project.
 Otherwise I would have switched to using branches for any updates

 -Improvements.
 There are still improvments I am looking to finish.
 These are as follows: